beta-j/TryHackMe-Rooms/The Return of the Yeti.md

 ## PROCEDURE : ##

 We are given a file called [VanSpy.pcapng](assets/VanSpy.pcapng).
 PCAPNG (a.k.a.
 "PCAP Next Generation", "pcap-ng" or ".pcapng") is a file format for network captures that has some improvements over the regular PCAP files we're accustomed to.
-Luckily these files can still be handled by [Wireshark](https://www.wireshark.org/) and we can aslo use it [to convert from one fromat to the other]([url](https://www.netresec.com/?page=Blog&month=2012-12&post=HowTo-handle-PcapNG-files)https://www.netresec.com/?page=Blog&month=2012-12&post=HowTo-handle-PcapNG-files).  so we can go ahead and fire-up Wireshark and start examining the newtwork capture we've been given.
+Luckily these files can still be handled by [Wireshark](https://www.wireshark.org/) and we can aslo use it [to convert from one fromat to the other]([url](https://www.netresec.com/?page=Blog&month=2012-12&post=HowTo-handle-PcapNG-files)https://www.netresec.com/?page=Blog&month=2012-12&post=HowTo-handle-PcapNG-files).
+So we can go ahead and fire-up Wireshark and start examining the newtwork capture we've been given.

 ### Part 1 - Retrieving the WiFi SSID ###